 Christian Mentoring Course

 The SMBC Christian Mentoring Course consists of a series of three units taught over three years.
 Each unit consists of several workshops, including a residential component.
 Together they build competence for Christian mentoring at an advanced level.
-New intakes are planned for early Semester 1 2022 (start 13 December 2021) and Semester 2 2023.
+A new intake is planned for Semester 2 2023.

 By taking these three units within a Graduate Certificate of Christian Mentoring (or Graduate Certificate of Divinity if you have not studied theology before) you will be qualified for mentoring in a variety of contexts.
 The principles apply in local and cross-cultural ministry settings, for helping men and women throughout their journeys as disciples.